junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What's this, your kinky personal project?"
 Dean turns to stare at Crowley.
 "Is the guy still alive?"

 "I wouldn't go that far to call it 'alive'."
 Crowley walks around the chained body, examining it carefully, smiling pleasantly.
 "Just got a demon inside.
 Keeps the body fresh.
-Otherwise it's just a pile of dead meat.
+Otherwise it's just a pile of dead meat, it smells after three days.
 You have no idea how long it took to get everything done."

 "What everything?"
 Dean's eyes follow Crowley's move, shifting between the demon and the body.

 Crowley looks up at him, proud.
 "I learned a thing or two from Mommy Dear.
 Finally figured out how to decode most of the Cage's lock magic and runes, and have them all transferred to this body, carved into every bone, every blood, every molecule of every cell.
 The Devil can live in that body just like he did in the Cage, but he's gonna be my little bitch."
 He grits his teeth satisfyingly as if he's already imagining chewing the Devil between them.

-Dean realizes.
+Realization dawns on Dean.
 "So that's your plan when we ran into you and Rowena in LA.
-You were about to cast him into this body and have your little revenge."
+You were about to cast him into this body and have your little moment of revenge."

-Crowley shrugs, then glares at him begrudgingly.
+Crowley shrugs, then glares at him with grudge.
 "Then you lot just *had to* show up and ruin the day for us, didn't you?
 Mother and I had him under control."

 "You and Rowena would be dead if we weren't there!"
 Dean protests.